wp-graphql/wp-graphql/readme.txt

 **New Features**

 - ([#2363](https://github.com/wp-graphql/wp-graphql/pull/2363)): Adds "uri" field to MenuItem type which resolves the path of the node which can then be used in a `nodeByUri` query to get the linked node.
 The path is relative and does not contain subdirectory path in a subdirectory multisite. the `path` field does include the multisite subdirectory path, still.
 Thanks @josephfusco and @justlevine!
+- ([#2337](https://github.com/wp-graphql/wp-graphql/pull/2337)): Allows for either global ID or databaseId to be supplied in the ID field for user mutations.
+Thanks @justlevine!
+- ([#2338](https://github.com/wp-graphql/wp-graphql/pull/2338)): Allows either global "relay" ID or databaseId for post object mutations.
+Thanks @justlevine!

 **Chores/Bugfixes**